Dear 21st century humans,

 There’s one thing that we have always heard when it comes to our environment.
 Well, three actually.
 These are buzz phrases that are thrown around by scientists, news anchors and politicians WHENEVER there is talk of the environment.
 Climate change.
 Global Warming.
 Greenhouse effect.

 But the problem is, people are STILL confused about what these really mean.
 How are they related?
 Are we really in danger?
-Well, we are.
+Well, kind of.
 But from what?
 Is it climate change?
 Global warming?
 Greenhouse effect?
 Are they all the same?
 Are they different?
 Which should we be worried about?
 Should we be worried about them at all?!

 Let me take this post to answer these questions for you.